 Board of Directors

-Tim Yarrow, Chair
+Tim Yarrow, President

 The Ballet Wolcott Board of Directors meets monthly to ensure the organization is fulfilling its mission while growing for the future.

 If you have any questions, comments, or concerns please contact us.

 Visit our Board of Directors web page for meeting minutes and information.